mariam-blanco/github-jobs-api-app/README.md

 # GitHub Jobs App: Part I

+⚠️ Note: GitHub Jobs is deprecated!
+It will shut down entirely on August 19, 2021. ⚠️

 ## General info
 This is a Frontend Mentor coding challenge.
 It consist in two parts: